csula/cs1222-fall-2017/notes/sql-data-manipulation.md

 SELECT TitleID, COUNT(*) FROM Tracks;
 ```

-If any of the above works for you without throwing the syntax error, you are in
+If any of the above queries works for you without throwing the syntax error, you
-trouble!
+are in trouble!

 Run the following command to fix it.